-Narcisa Mashienta presenting at Pachamama Alliance's Annual Luncheon Fundraiser in San Francisco, California.
+Narcisa Mashienta presenting at Pachamama Alliance's 2015 Luncheon Fundraiser in San Francisco, California.

 In the United States, we celebrate Women's Equality Day each year on August 26th.
 This day is a celebration to commemorate the passing of the 19th Amendment to the U.S. Constitution on August 26th, 1920, giving women the right to vote.
 Prior to this day in 1920, women and civil rights groups had campaigned for 72 years to pass the law allowing women to vote.

-Now the day is a reminder that we must continue striving to provide women all around the world with equal education, equal employment opportunities and pay, and an equal standing in society.
+Now the day is a reminder that we must continue striving for women all around the world to have access to equal education, equal employment opportunities and pay, and an equal standing in society.

-In honor of Women's Equality Day, Pachamama Alliance has created a list of five Wild Women who are transforming the world.
+In honor of Women's Equality Day, here is a list of five Wild Women who are transforming the world.
 Wild Women are in touch with their deepest intuition and inner knowing.
 They are not afraid to be different, to cast off the widely-accepted rules of society, in order to work for a cause that they know in their heart is right and just.

 With this list, we honor all individuals who have offered their gifts and talents to the world in order to make great change that is both important and necessary.